About

 Artist's Statement

-I work primarily with monotype printmaking techniques, using images captured during moments of deep connection with nature — while hiking, swimming, or simply being still.
+I work primarily with monotype printmaking techniques, using images captured during moments of deep connection with nature while hiking, swimming, or simply being still.
 These are moments where my body feels free, unobserved, and completely at home.
 Through print, I re-visualize these experiences, focusing not on how my body looked, but on how it felt.
-The unpredictability of monotypes mirrors the rawness of these encounters — layered, intuitive, and deeply personal.
+The unpredictability of monotypes mirrors the rawness of these encounters: layered and deeply personal.

 Ultimately, my work is a gesture toward freedom: a quiet resistance against cultural erasure and a reimagining of self through nature, memory, and mark-making.